sa1pa1/Distributed_Systems/README.md

           This should compile all the provided files.

-Step (2) Check that the port is not being used using command "lsof -i :1099 "
+Step (2) Check that the port is not being used using command "lsof -i :5100 "

 Step (3) If it is, use command "kill ,,PID,,"

 Start the JAVA RMI:
- Run the command "rmiregistry &", this should run the program on port 1099
+ Run the command "rmiregistry &", this should run the program on port 5100

 Start the Server:
- Run the command "java CalculatorServer", this should start the server.
+ Run the command "java CalculatorServer" in a different terminal, this should start the server.
 The following message should appear: calculator/Client1 is ready. calculator/Client2 is ready. calculator/Client3 is ready.